IdentityPython/pysaml2/doc/howto/config.rst

 you are using SAML for services within one organization.
 At configuration time the url of the IdP might not be know so the evaluation of it is left until a metadata file is present.
-If more than one IdP can be used then the WAYF function (NOT IMPLEMENTED YET) would use the metadata file to find out the names, to be presented to the user, for the different IdPs.
+If more than one IdP can be used then the WAYF function would use the metadata file to find out the names, to be presented to the user, for the different IdPs.
 On the other hand if the SP only uses one specific IdP then the usage of metadata might be overkill so this construct can be used instead::